 ABOUT THE PROJECT:

-The Old Navy Style Guides go beyond a traditional style guide because it is a comprehensive, multi-functional toolkit that integrates brand identity, design systems, visual merchandising strategy, product information, and workflow solutions.
-These style guides are also informed by customer research and continuous feedback, making them living documents that evolve to meet business needs.
+The Old Navy Style Guides are a comprehensive, multi-functional toolkit that integrates brand identity, design systems, design thinking, frameworks, visual strategies, product data, and workflow solutions.

-PURPOSE + CONTEXT:
+PURPOSE and CONTEXT:

-The Style Guide includes:
+The Style Guides include:

 Store Layouts and Visual Mapping